olaviinha/SloppyNoto/README.md

-# Sloppy Noto Data Audiolizer
+# Sloppy Noto

-Sloppy Noto turns numeric data into sound.
+Sloppy Noto is a data audiolizer.
+It turns numeric data into sound.

 - **Noto does not** 🚫 oscillate or generate sound waves by other means _based_ on given data, modify any such waves, or take artistic liberties.